CivClassic/AnsibleSetup/README.md

 ip_hub_key:
 #BungeeGuard Key used to avoid BungeeSpoofing (change this if you don't have a firewall setup properly)
 bungee_guard_token: abcdef
+#FTP user name to use for mounting backup point
+remote_backup_user: squid
+#Password to use for mounting FTP backup point
+remote_backup_password: ink
+#URL to use for FTP backup point
+remote_backup_server: some.backup.domain
 ```

 You should only have to change `mysql_root_pass` to your MariaDB root password and change `mysql_non_root_pass` to an arbitrary random string for this to work